jatkin80/store-inventory-manager/README.md

-My store is extraordinarily ugly right now, but!
-I'm working on improving submissions and it actually works.
-So...
-More to come :)
+Working on submissions!
+Still need to refactor and make sure it all works for real.

 # Store Inventory Manager